zouppen/aoc-2024/log.md

 process this in a functional language.

-Noticed that Text index function is O(n) rather than O(1) so decided to fix the "framework" to use ByteStrigs instead of Text.
+Noticed that Text index function is O(n) rather than O(1) so decided to fix the "framework" to use ByteStrings instead of Text.
 This should've been the first thought and not an afterthought since AoC never uses weird UTF-8 input.
 Let's see if tomorrow there will be 🎅 in the input and I'll start spinning again.